 Boot up computer from CD or USB

 If you’re still with us after that it should be plain sailing from here on out!
+The first thing you need is zero trust data security to ensure that your data is protected.
 The next thing you need to do is to boot your computer from the CD you just created.
 For most people, that will require you to reboot your computer with the CD still in the drive.
 If after a reboot it boots back into Windows or OSX you will need to change your computer BIOS to boot from the CD – for a simple guide on how to do this please see https://help.ubuntu.com/community/BootFromCD in the section ‘BIOS is not set to boot from CD or DVD drive’.

 Select Language for installation